eBike motors explained: front vs mid vs rear-hub motors

 The rear-hub motor is mounted on the bike's rear wheel.
 Its forces are also active there.
 The bike has a dynamic riding feel to it, as if it's being pushed from behind.
 Derailleurs with three chainrings are used on the rear-hub motor, allowing for a wide range of gear ratios.
 Rear-hub drives are most commonly employed in flat to mildly undulating and hilly terrain.
 That's when the rear-hub motor reaches its full capability and produces powerful thrust — enough to move heavy weights.
 On the other hand, e-mountain bikes and rear-hub motors are unlikely to become buddies.
 These motors overheat or don't provide enough support, especially on long steep climbs.
 The bike's off-road ability is also hampered by the rear-hub motor's hefty weight.

-• When climbing hills or traveling on the flats, mid-drive motors can be inconvenient.
+• When climbing hills or traveling on the flats, hub-drive motors can be inconvenient.
 They necessitate more careful gear shifting.

-• Because of the greater power systems, the motor's life may be shortened.
+• Because of the greater power requirements, the motor's life may be shortened.
 It may necessitate more frequent motor accessory replacements than on comparable models.

 • The motor supplies power and can recoup, i.e. collect energy to recharge the battery, when cycling downhill in its most efficient mode.